Websoft9/docker-library/docs/paid.md

 #### Workload

-For the convenience of calculation, the workload completed within a unit size is considered as a **work-point**.
+For the convenience of calculation, the workload completed within a unit size is considered as a **work-point**, a work-point's price is ￥ 30.

 | Content            | Detail                                        | work-point | Necessity |
 | ------------------ | --------------------------------------------- | ---------- | --------- |